The primary reason online shopping gained momentum so rapidly is the convenience it offers. Shoppable content is an essential asset in this journey.

-What Is Shoppable Content?
+What is Shoppable Content?

 It can be user-generated content or branded visual content.
 The idea is to merge the point of inspiration with the point of sale through content.
 Moreover, eliminating the buyer’s inconvenient journey from the product description page to the long-drawn ecommerce steps that take longer to reach the purchase page.